gilescope/book-exploring-async-basics/src/2_async_history.md

 interactive by responding to events in the second thread even though we only had one CPU core.

-> You might wonder about the performance of HT?
+> You might wonder about the performance of Hyper Threading?
 >
 > It turns out that Hyperthreading has been continuously improved since the 90's.
 > Since you're not actually running two CPU's there will be some operations that
 > need to wait for each other to finish.
 The performance gain of hyperthreading
 > compared to multithreading in a single core seems to be [somewhere close
 > to 30 %](https://en.wikipedia.org/wiki/Hyper-threading#Performance_claims) but
 > it largely depends in the workload.